From the woodpile to the dining room, making a turned wooden bowl from larch.

 This is where you create the shape and style of your wooden bowl.
 Your outside dimension and shape will determine the inner shape of the bowl.

 This is where you consider the shape and styling of your wooden bowl.
-I shaped it in three sections then added burn lines to emphasize the transition points.
+I shaped it into three sections then added burn lines to emphasize the transition points.

 Turn the inside of the bowl